I am a doctor who practices integrative medicine.

 I say: Bullshit.

 As with most variants, there are positive and negative aspects.
-We feel the negative more acutely and obviously: no one understands us, social awkwardness, clumsiness, forgetfulness, and anxiety or depression.
+Many of us feel the negative more acutely and obviously: no one understands us, social awkwardness, clumsiness, forgetfulness, and anxiety or depression.

 But there are positive aspects, too.
 Abilities to hyper-focus on special interests, saying what we mean without playing mind-games, higher than average IQs, deep complex emotions, and a different way of looking at the world are just a few examples.